 Arborvitae are evergreens suitable for a wide variety of uses in the garden.
 Larger growing varieties, like Green Giant, are excellent replacements for Leyland Cypress.
-Lower growing varieties, like North Pole, are perfect for smaller areas in the garden, near patios, walkways and driveways without the worry of surface roots causing damage.
-Dwarf varieties, like Tater Tot and Hetzi, are lovely in containers as well as garden borders and foundation applications.
+Lower growing varieties, like Emerald Green, are perfect for smaller areas in the garden, near patios, walkways and driveways without the worry of surface roots causing damage.
+Dwarf varieties, like Mr. Bowling Ball and Hetz, are lovely in containers as well as garden borders and foundation applications.

 Full Sun, at least 6 hours a day.